Mind-Controlled tech could help kids with severe disabilities at home

 Summary

-This study tests whether brain-computer interfaces (BCI) can be used at home by children aged 5-18 with severe physical disabilities, such as cerebral palsy or brain injury.
-The goal is to help them achieve personal goals, like communicating or playing.
-Researchers will also see how well the program reaches children from diverse backgrounds.
+This study tests whether brain-computer interfaces (BCIs) can be used at home by children aged 5-18 with severe physical disabilities, such as cerebral palsy or brain injury.
+Families receive a BCI kit and participate in 12 virtual coaching sessions over 3-6 months.
+The goal is to see if the technology helps children achieve personal goals, like communicating or playing, and whether it reaches children from diverse backgrounds.

 Disclaimer